Spirulina Protein - A Single-Celled Nutritional Wonder

 • The ORAC value is 24,000, which is 4 times the antioxidant potency of blueberries.3

-But among the health & wellness and the fitness communities, spirulina’s most coveted trait is its protein content.
+In fact, among the health & wellness and fitness communities, spirulina's most coveted trait is its protein content.
 Dried spirulina can contain anywhere from 50-70% protein by weight, which is about three times more protein per serving than beef!4 For a tablespoon-sized serving of about 7 grams, there can be up to 4 grams of protein.

 Along with having been shown to contain a significant amount of protein per serving, structurally speaking spirulina lacks dense (cellulose-rich) cell walls – making it considerably easier for the human body to digest when compared to other popular plant sources of protein.